ncareau/nmc-lab.com/README.md

 Services

 * **[Disqus](http://disqus.com/)** - Comment system.
+* **[Git](http://git-scm.com/)** - Powerfull versionning software use for storing source and editing article.

 ## Info
-The blkog is built without a database.
-Since i use git quite regurlaly, I'm using it to edit my articles.
-I create branch for a new article and merge article when they are completed.
-It allows me to have complete control over the website and all i need is my favorite IDE.
-Sometimes not having an interface can be difficult but you since you write in HTML, it's easier to get the exact format that you want.
+The blog is built without an active database.
+For all editing needs, I use git features to branch, edit and merge articles.
+It allows me to have complete control over the website and all i need is my trusty IDE.
+Sometimes not having an interface can be difficult and it takes a little longer to write HTML, but it's easier to get the exact format and functionality that I want.

-## Config & Install
-composer must be isntalled.